 Declassification of Russia probe docs underway after Trump order; congressional sources fear 'red tape' delay

-Intelligence agencies and the FBI have begun the process of declassifying key documents in the bureau's Russia investigation --and the first items could be made public as soon as Friday, federal law enforcement officials told Fox News on Tuesday.
+Intelligence agencies and the FBI have begun the process of declassifying key documents in the bureau's Russia investigation -- and the first items could be made public as soon as Friday, federal law enforcement officials told Fox News on Tuesday.

 However, two congressional sources are emphasizing that the declassification review should not be long and drawn out, despite concerns over protecting sources and methods.
 The congressional sources said they feared that “process” was being used to frustrate the president’s order and unnecessarily slow-roll the public release of the records.